jsmr04/react-native-my-template/README.md

 This is a template for React native written in TypeScript.
 It contains a basic structure for your RN project + a set of common dependencies.
 Happy coding!

 ## Installation
-`npx react-native init <ProjectName> --template https://github.com/jsmr04/react-native-my-template.git`
+`npx react-native init <ProjectName> --title "<Display Name>" --template https://github.com/jsmr04/react-native-my-template.git`

-## Rename Project
-To rename your project just run in terminal `npx react-native-rename <newName>`

-For more information refer to <a href=https://www.npmjs.com/package/react-native-rename>rename</a>

 ## Environment
 Create an environment file `touch .env`